katzenpost/katzenpost/HACKING/index.rst

   repository has vendored dependencies, however for development and testing we generally do not use vendored dependencies.

+We do some additional ticket tracking in:

 * mixnet_uprising - Repository for tracking open tasks for the Katzenpost mixnet framework.

+Our specs and other documents are here:

 * docs - All our documentation is here with the exception of our website.
 This includes our design specifications as well as this document you are currently reading.

+The mix server and directory authority libraries both make use of our core library:

 * core - Core library